henriyulianto/solmisasi-lily/docs/standard-vs-solmisasi/index.md

 - ### A Major or F♯ Minor (Three Sharps)

-  In this key signature, there are 2 modes in writing notes in solmisasi system as described below.
+  In this key signature, there are two modes in writing notes in _solmisasi_ as described below.
   {: .fs-5 }

   #### Mode 1: Actual
   {: no_toc }

-  The actual conversion from standard to solmisasi system is shown below.
+  The actual conversion from standard to _solmisasi_ is shown below.
   {: .fs-5 }
   <details>
   <summary>Click to show/hide</summary>